mongodb/docs/source/reference/mongod.rst

 .. option:: --configsvr

-   Declares that this :option:`mongod` instance serves as the :term:`config database` of a shard cluster.
+   Declares that this :program:`mongod` instance serves as the :term:`config database` of a shard cluster.
 The default port with this option is ``27019` and the data is stored in the ``/configdb`` sub-directory of the :option:`--dbpath` directory.

 .. option:: --shardsvr

-   Configures this :option:`mongod` instance as a node in a shard cluster.
+   Configures this :program:`mongod` instance as a node in a shard cluster.
 The default port for these nodes is ``27018``.

 .. option:: --noMoveParanoia